10 facts everyone should know about the Falklands War

 The deadline passed without any sign of peace.
 This prompted the US President Harry Truman to make the decision for the US to drop the atomic bomb on two Japanese cities – Hiroshima on 6 August and Nagasaki on 9 August.
 Around 214,000 people were killed in the blasts and Japan was forced to surrender.

-15 August 1945 marks the end of the Second World War and is known around the world as VJ Day.
+15 August 1945 marks the end of the Second World War and is known in the UK as VJ Day.

 British Prime Minister Clement Attlee announced two days of national holiday on 15 and 16 August to celebrate the end of fighting.
 All over the world there were street parties and parades.